-Discussion:
+7 Discussion

-We also performed experiments using unigram, bigram and unigram plus bigram.
+We also performed experiments using unigram, bigram, and unigram plus bigram.
 The results of unigram language modeling out.
 The results of only the unigram modelling using count vectorizer are discussed above.
 Clearly logistic regression has out-performed other classifiers as it tries to learn a non-linear decision boundary from the start rather than estimating linear boundaries to learn a non-linear boundary.

-Logistic Regression Using TF-IDF Vectorizer
+Logistic Regression Using TF-IDF Vectorizer:

 We obtained the following accuracy on training and testing data as shown in the table below: